Ethics, Law and Care at the End of Life

 • Bernard Stirn – Honorary Section President at the Conseil d’État, Permanent Secretary of the Académie des sciences morales et politiques

-Chaired by Soazick Kerneis – Professor of legal history at the University of Paris-Nanterre and Research Fellow at the Maison Française d’Oxford
+Chaired by Soazick Kerneis – Professor of Legal History at the University of Paris-Nanterre and Research Fellow at the Maison Française d’Oxford

 Find out more about the speakers